microsoft/PowerToys/doc/specs/VideoGIFSpec.md

 ### 1.5.
 Existing Landscape

+Below we discuss some of the current screen recording softwares in relation to the proposed Video/GIF Capture PowerToy.
+While this is not an exhaustive list of all technologies in this space, we believe the applications listed provide a good overview of the range of options available to users with respect to functionality, performance, and price.

 | Category | Xbox Game Bar | ScreenToGIF | Camtasia | SnagIt | Snip and Sketch | Video GIF Capture |
 | -----    | -----         | -----       |  -----   | -----  | -----           | -----             |
 | Free                                       |![Y](./images/GIFSpec/Y.png "Yes") |![Y](./images/GIFSpec/Y.png "Yes") |![N](./images/GIFSpec/N.png "No") |![N](./images/GIFSpec/N.png "No") |![Y](./images/GIFSpec/Y.png "Yes") |![Y](./images/GIFSpec/Y.png "Yes") |